 The key here is to properly identify the types of meetings that do not need face-to-face interaction.
-University professors Nicholas Romano, Jr. and Jay Nunamaker, Jr., identified meetings into six categories: staff meetings, information sharing meetings, task force meetings, brainstorming, ceremonial meetings, and others (miscellaneous meetings).
+University professors Nicholas Romano, Jr. and Jay Nunamaker, Jr., identified meetings into six categories: staff, information, task force, brainstorming, ceremonial, and others (miscellaneous).
 Their study illustrated how much hours are spent on these meetings:

 Type of meetings